stereobooster/astro-digital-garden/src/content/docs/recipes/content-graph-visualization.md

 ## Further improvements

-- [ ] show text for tags on the graph
+- [ ] show labels for tags on the graph
 - [ ] create an example with client side graph